 The Master’s Laboratory Project will form the basis for your Master’s Thesis.
 This laboratory project is a crucial and customized part of a true research project taking place in one of the thematic research groups.
 Alternatively, you have a chance to do the Master’s Laboratory Project in some other Finnish University or abroad, depending on the project details and collaborators available for the project.

 The Master’s Thesis will be prepared on the very same or similar topic as the lab project.
 All this is naturally done under the guidance of a supervisor.
 Your thesis writing process will benefit from the simultaneous Thesis Seminars, where students discuss of challenges related to their projects, and will present their results both orally and via poster presentations.

 Examples of thesis topics:

 Turku has longstanding research traditions in the field of biomedicine.
 Especially the areas of drug discovery, diagnostics, and biological and medical imaging represent the top-level expertise of the University of Turku.

 The Medicinal and Radiopharmaceutical Chemistry specialization track is part of the MSc Programme in Biomedical Sciences, which is a collaboration of two universities, the University of Turku and Åbo Akademi University.
-The close co-operation of four biomedical programmes forms a unique educational combination of biomedical sciences in Finland and worldwide.
+The close co-operation of four specialisation tracks forms a unique educational combination of biomedical sciences in Finland and worldwide.

 The programme in Biomedical Sciences is managed together by the Faculties of Medicine, and Science and Engineering at the University of Turku.